balmli/no.almli.utilitycost/README.md

 To install the device:

-1. Add the 'Norwegian Electricity Bill' device.
+1. Add the 'Electricity Bill' device.
 2. Go to 'Advanced settings'.
 If you have a spot plan or fixed price plan, edit the price formula.
 3. Adjust the settings for grid capacity and grid energy for your grid provider.
 4. Add a flow to update consumption from a pulse device, eg. Tibber Pulse.
 WHEN: Power changed, THEN: Update consumption with <POWER>.